-Example 6: Marketplace lending through a wholesale managed investment scheme
+Example 6: Marketplace lending through an unregistered scheme

-An AFS licence applicant proposes to provide marketplace lending services to small businesses through an unregistered managed investment scheme.
+An AFS licence applicant proposes to provide marketplace lending services to small businesses through an unregistered scheme.

 RM1 seeks to be assessed under Option 5.
 RM1 has university degrees in mechanical engineering and computer science.
 RM1 also has over 10 years experience in corporate governance as a company director across multiple jurisdictions, with responsibility for capital raising and business development in the environmental, technology and financial sectors.